Table of Contents

 You build a custom app to sync shipping numbers from your warehouse.
 Instead of giving that app access to your whole CRM, you create a Private App with a scope limited only to "Deals: Write."
 If that app is ever compromised, your customer names and email addresses stay safe.

-Q: How often should I audit my permissions?
+How often should you review HubSpot user permissions?